Bachelor of Science, Major in Chemistry: Biochemistry and Medicine Concentration

 3

-Satisfies the requirement for Core Curriculum Component Area II: Mathematics as well as one hour of Component Area IX (Component Area Option).
+Satisfies the Core Curriculum requirement for Component Area II (Mathematics) and one credit hour of the Core Curriculum requirement for Component Area IX (Component Area Option).

 4